elastic/rally-tracks/k8s_metrics/README.md

 ### `append-no-conflicts-metrics-index-with-intermittent-refresh`

 Index a metrics document corpus while performing intermittent manual refreshes of the target data stream at the specified interval.
 This challenge is intended to capture refresh latency and the indexing throughput impact of refreshes.
+This challenge can be executed against both stateful and serverless Elasticsearch.

 #### Parameters